gvwilson/thirdbit/src/fiction/iffy/index.md

 and pressed her sticky hand against the contact place beside it.

 "Affin' heck, girl, what happened t' you?"
-Ignacio asked as he stood.
+Edson asked as he stood.

 "You should see the other guy," she said grinning woozily.